RoboMME/robomme_benchmark/doc/env_format.md

 # Environment Input/Output

 A key difference from traditional Gym-like envs is that every observation value is a **list** rather than a single item.
-This is because some RoboMME tasks use conditioning video input, and for discrete action types (e.g. keypoint or multi_choice) we also return intermediate observations for potential use.
+This is because some RoboMME tasks use conditioning video input, and for discrete action types (e.g. waypoint or multi_choice) we also return intermediate observations for potential use.

 ## Env Input Format